 In this single-day camp, we explore the world of ocean technology through hands-on e(nvironmental)-STEM activities!
 Campers will get their feet wet using some of the tools scientists use to study the oceans, including underwater robots, drones, and GPS along our beaches.
 Back inside, campers will be challenged to design and build circuits in a creative make-and-take activity focusing on deep-sea animals. (*Activities are not water-focused, but some areas we visit may be wet or muddy.)

 For ages 10-13

-Program Cost: $50 per student (parent attendance permitted, but not required)
+Cost: $60 per student (parent attendance permitted, but not required)

 Join us for a 'reel' adventure and put your survival skills to the test.
 Campers, ages 10-13 years old, will learn about Alabama's fishes, which ones are edible, how to toss a cast net, how to bait a crab trap, how to drag a seine, and how to bring in the catch of the day while pier fishing.
 Campers will also get up close and personal with their catches as they learn about each different species brought ashore!
 You never know exactly what you’ll reel in!
 There will be swim time and an afternoon snack provided in addition to frequent water breaks.

 June 11-14, 2023